-I’ve been wracking my brain for years trying to figure out why there appears to be so few female record collectors, and I’ve found that Simon Reynolds’ seems to have the most convincing theory in his mind-blowing book, “Retromania.”
-He quotes a dude named Will Straw who suggests that men have this inherent need to assert their masculinity, and if they are “alienated from or feel inadequate to the more traditional masculine ideals (leadership and physical strength, for instance),” they will find other avenues to assert their masculinity—becoming “authorities through their taste and cultural expertise.”
-I think the same can be said for women, although without the resulting need to flex our muscles and prove expertise, show off, become an authority, etc. Growing up, I felt completely alienated from traditional feminine ideals—the insane emphasis on meeting a man, beauty, exercise, shopping, diet, child-rearing, etc. Sure I like finding an awesome dress or putting on eyeliner, but I wouldn’t say I’m particularly interested in fashion or makeup.
+I’ve been wracking my brain for years trying to figure out why there appear to be so few female record collectors and I’ve found that Simon Reynolds seems to have the most convincing theory in his mind-blowing book Retromania.
+He quotes a dude named Will Straw who suggests that men have this inherent need to assert their masculinity and if they are “alienated from or feel inadequate to the more traditional masculine ideals (leadership and physical strength, for instance),” they will find other avenues to assert their masculinity, becoming “authorities through their taste and cultural expertise.”
+I think the same can be said for women, although without the resulting need to flex our muscles and prove expertise, show off, become an authority, etc. Growing up, I felt completely alienated from traditional feminine ideals like the insane emphasis on meeting a man, beauty, exercise, shopping, diet, child-rearing, etc. Sure I like finding an awesome dress or putting on eyeliner, but I wouldn’t say I’m particularly interested in fashion or makeup.
 My life is music, and once you move beyond simply liking a few bands to becoming obsessed to the point of collecting, you, as a female, realize you’re entering a very male domain.
-Your love of music is equally deep, yet you share little of the desire to show off about it, or engage in the “who has more records/who has more knowledge/who can get more obscure” competition.
-I think at some point I did attempt to work my way into the male domain, showing that I could “talk the talk” about obscure records, labels, and dates just as well as the boys.
-But I quickly found the whole one-upmanship just as dull as sitting around with women discussing their preferred diet routine.
+Your love of music is equally deep, yet you share little of the desire to show off about it or engage in the “who has more records/who has more knowledge/who can get more obscure” competition.
+I think at some point I did attempt to work my way into the male domain, showing that I could “talk the talk” about obscure records, labels, and dates just as well as the boys, but I quickly found the whole one-upmanship just as dull as sitting around with women discussing their preferred diet routine.

-There’s a definite hierarchy in the record collecting community, and a collector’s spot on the totem pole is largely determined by the size of the collection, rarity, quality, and also how long you’ve been in the game.
-It’s no surprise that someone who collects rare Northern Soul or funk 45s is given more respect than say a collector of Madonna’s entire vinyl catalogue.
-Northern Soul and funk are respected genres in record collecting circles, Madonna not so much.
-And it’s also understandable that those who spend years digging up rare or obscure records are given more kudos than those who collect what’s more easily available.
+There’s a definite hierarchy in the record collecting community and a collector’s spot on the totem pole is largely determined by the size of their collection, rarity, quality, and also how long they’ve been in the game.
+It’s no surprise that someone who collects rare Northern soul or funk 45s is given more respect than, say, a collector of Madonna’s entire vinyl catalogue.
+Northern soul and funk are respected genres in record collecting circles, Madonna not so much.
+It’s also understandable that those who spend years digging up rare or obscure records are given more kudos than those who collect what’s more easily available.
 Our culture values hard work, struggle, the long hard climb to the top, the arduous tales of digging in dusty record shops in foreign lands.
 A person who can just buy up an impressive collection because he or she has a ton of money doesn’t fit with the accepted narrative, and thus isn’t quite looked at so fondly.

 This Grace Jones Greatest Hits LP pretty much soundtracked my childhood.
 There’s not enough people like her around these days.